SpaciousCoder78/electricity-billing-system/README.md

 # electricity-billing-system
-A simple and efficient electricity billing system designed using SQLite and Python
+A simple and efficient electricity billing system designed using MySQL and Python

 # Pre-requisites:

 You need to have the following pre-requisites on your PC in order to run the application.
 Prerequisites are included in the installation folder,

 - Python 3.9
+- MySQL 8.0.28

 # Instructions to use: